Arthur Cleveland Coxe: Biography

 He became rector of Grace Church, Baltimore, in 1854–1863.
 While there he was elected bishop of Texas, but declined.
 He received a doctorate in divinity from St. James College, Hagerstown, Maryland, in 1856; again from Trinity, Hartford, Connecticut, in 1868, and again from Durham University in the United Kingdom in 1888.
 He received a doctorate of laws from Kenyon College, Gambier, Ohio, in 1868.

 He was rector of Calvary Church, New York City, in 1863.
 Then he went to Trinity Church, Geneva, New York, on January 4, 1865.
 On January 4, 1865, he became bishop coadjutor to the first bishop of Western New York, and on April 5, on the death of bishop De Lancey, second bishop of Western New York.
 In 1868 he agreed to the division of the diocese, to create the diocese of Central New York.

 During his time the diocese prospered.
 In 1868 there were 69 resident clergy and 76 parishes, and 6,296 families associated with them.
 The value of the church property was about $1m.
 In 1890 there were 123 resident clergy and 133 parishes, while the number of families was 16,699, and the property was worth $2.3m.

 In 1872 the missions of the church in Haiti were placed under the control of his diocese.
 Late in the year he visited the island, consecrating a church, ordaining six priests and five deacons, holding a convocation of the clergy and administering confirmation to a large number of candidates.
 He retained the charge of the Haitian church until the consecration of its own bishop, James Theodore Holly, in 1874.

 Bishop Coxe wrote spirited defences of Anglican orders.
 He entered controversy with various contemporary Roman Catholic clergymen, such as Bishop Stephen V. Ryan of the Diocese of Buffalo, who, in 1880, published against Coxe Claims of a Protestant episcopal bishop to apostolical succession and valid orders disproved....
+He strongly opposed the initiative for a Church Congress that would be a forum for debating current social questions among different parties in the church.

 Among Coxe's own theological works were: The Criterion, (1866); Apollos, or the Way of God, (1873); and The Institutes of Christian History, (1887).
 He also translated a work by the Abbe Labord, on the Impossibility of the Immaculate Conception, with notes.
 He also edited the United States Ante-Nicene Fathers series of early Christian texts.
 Other works included Impressions of England (1855), originally contributed to his New York Church Journal.

 Coxe designed the seal of Hobart College and the main administrative building of the college is named in his honor.

 He died at Clifton Springs, New York on July 20, 1896, and was buried in Geneva, New York.
 A memorial volume was in preparation at the time of the Buffalo Historical Society article.